Waterfall Wonders: Exploring The Kentucky Wildlands Waterfall Trail

 SHARE

 Beyond its rolling fields of Bluegrass, bourbon and horse racing, Kentucky is also home to incredible waterfalls.
 Yes, waterfalls.
-There are over 800 waterfalls throughout the state, with some of the most scenic on the Kentucky Wildlands Waterfall Trail, which includes 17 falls starting in Albany and ending in Hazard.
+There are over 800 waterfalls throughout the state, with some of the most scenic on the Kentucky Wildlands Waterfall Trail!

-From thundering cascades to smaller falls that flow into picturesque swimming holes, here are eight must-see waterfalls in Kentucky.
+From thundering cascades to smaller falls that flow into picturesque swimming holes, here are eleven must-see waterfalls in Kentucky.

-Autumn at Dog Slaughter Falls in Corbin, Kentucky.
-Photo Credit: Sean Pavone Photo.
+Dog Slaughter Falls in Corbin, Kentucky.
+Photo Credit: Rodney Hendrickson.

 You’ll be happy to know that no dogs were harmed at this waterfall.
 In fact, it’s one of the most beautiful in the region.
 Located at the bottom of a scenic gorge obscured by towering hemlock trees, this 15-foot fall plunges into a spectacular pool of teal water surrounded by large boulders and a cove.
 Even during the drier seasons, this fall remains a popular spot with visitors and is easily reached by the Dog Slaughter Trail off the Forest Road trailhead.
 Once at the falls, continue your hike over rocky terrain dotted with blooming rhododendrons before ending at the Cumberland River.

-Jenny Wiley Falls near Staffordsville, Kentucky.
-Photo Credit: Cris Ritchie Photo.
+The Jenny Wiley Falls in Johnson County, Kentucky.
+Photo Credit: The Kentucky Wildlands.

 Named after pioneer Jenny Wiley, who escaped Indigenous American captors in 1789, these falls are near the Little Mud Lick Trail.
 Flowing 30 feet over ledges of limestone covered in lush green moss, Jenny Wiley Falls is a less than a mile hike on a somewhat challenging trail that is both narrow and winds downhill.
 Your best bet is to park at the nearby church, where a sign marks the trail entrance.
 It’s best to visit the falls from March through October due to the rains, but be careful on the trail, which can get slippery.